 Is It Always Dark In Sweden?
 About The Midnight Sun

 It is not always dark in Sweden; it is only dark in winter.
 Southern Sweden and Northern Sweden can have a very different amount of darkness in the winter.
-There are parts of northern Sweden that do not see any light for many months during winter.
+Some parts of northern Sweden do not see any light for many months during winter.
 Southern Sweden will have more sunlight than north Sweden in the winter month.

 By clicking here, you can discover why Is It Always Dark In Sweden?
 About The Midnight Sun.